babylonhealth/neuralTPPs/README.md

 + *Forecast*, i.e. predict the future health interactions of a patient given their medical history,
 + *Impute/interpolate*, i.e. highlight and determine missing data in a patient EHR,
 + *Represent*, i.e. provide representations for EHRs so they can be searched/retrieved semantically/efficiently.

+## Brief description of our models
+Our Neural TPP models are integrated into an encoder-decoder architecture framework.
+Our encoders can be found in `tpp/models/encoders`, and our decoders in `tpp/models/decoders`.
+Our encoders inherit from the abstract class defined in `tpp/models/encoders/base/encoder.py`.
+Our decoders inherit from the abstract class defined in `tpp/models/decoders/base/decoder.py`.
+These encoders and decoders are combined into a single model in `tpp/model/enc_dec.py`, where the intensity function and the likelihood are computed.
+Our pre-trained models can be found here: https://drive.google.com/drive/folders/1LTkErAAEy7ZjX9HuRDMBb8PBzsqtHotR?usp=sharing.

+## Data
+Our preprocessed data can be found here: https://drive.google.com/drive/folders/1KZXUofQ6_jsUzRK4Oh049TVuUe5_ULGS?usp=sharing.
+We do not provide the data for Hawkes (dependent) and Hawkes (independent) as they are deterministically generated during training time.

 ## Relevant reading
 ### Lecture notes